operaton/documentation/docs/documentation/user-guide/process-engine/delegation-code.md

 method.
 It's this operation that will be called by the engine and which needs to contain the business logic.
-Process instance information such as process variables and other information can be accessed and manipulated through the <a class="javadocref" href="org/operaton/bpm/engine/delegate/DelegateExecution.html">DelegateExecution</a> interface (click on the link for a detailed Javadoc of its operations).
+Process instance information such as process variables and other information can be accessed and manipulated through the [DelegateExecution](https://github.com/operaton/operaton/blob/main/engine/src/main/java/org/operaton/bpm/engine/delegate/DelegateExecution.java) interface (click on the link for a detailed Javadoc of its operations).

 ```java
   public class ToUppercase implements JavaDelegate {